 TAP International determined that Valley Water uses change orders inconsistently to document changes that resulted in cost reductions/savings.
-On three of the six construction contracts (604, 611, 642), five change orders were processed with cost savings for these three contracts, including both Water Utility and Watershed Division contracts.
-For contract 604 (Lower Berryessa Creek, Phase 1), the Watershed Division project management staff reported about \$1.2 million in cost savings across the three change orders4.
-Further, in change order #15 for Water Utility contract 611 (Penitencia Force Main Seismic Retrofit), a change order documented a cost reduction of \$135,025 from deletion of Supplemental Bid Items in their entirety because naturally occurring asbestos was not encountered on the project.
+On three of the six construction contracts (604, 611, 642), five change orders were processed with cost savings for these three contracts, including both Water Utility Capital and Watersheds Design and Construction Division contracts.
+For contract 604 (Lower Berryessa Creek, Phase 1), the Watersheds Design and Construction Division project management staff reported about \$1.2 million in cost savings across the three change orders5.
+Further, in change order #15 for Water Utility Capital Division contract 611 (Penitencia Force Main Seismic Retrofit), a change order documented a cost reduction of \$135,025 from the deletion of Supplemental Bid Items in their entirety because naturally occurring asbestos was not encountered on the project.

-In contrast, Valley Water did not issue a change order for cost reductions on Watershed Division contract for Matadero Creek Sediment Removal & Erosion Repair and San Tomas Aquino Creek Erosion Repair Project (contract 642).
+In contrast, Valley Water did not issue a change order for cost reductions on Watersheds Design and Construction Division contract for Matadero Creek Sediment Removal & Erosion Repair and San Tomas Aquino Creek Erosion Repair Project (contract 642).
 It is unclear how Valley Water staff otherwise formally documented changes in the project files given that Valley Water outsourced construction management for this contract.
 The Board Agenda Memorandum for the Notice of Completion and Acceptance for contract 642 states there were no change orders, but that there was a cost reduction to the contract in the amount of \$219,810, as shown in Table 5.
-The Board Memo for contract 642 stated that "Various cost reduction for quantity adjustments attributed by value engineering; non-implementation of supplemental bid items such as winterization, resulted in a net savings amount of \$219,810.00 less than the original contract award amount."
-When change orders are not consistently issued for cost reductions, management cannot easily track the amount of funds available that could be expended for other purposes.
+The Board